fishin-rod/Connor-Tal/README.md

 - 🌱 I’m currently coding maily in python
 - 💞️ I’m looking to collaborate on coding projects, and playing some video games
 - 📫 How to reach me, discord
-- Current progjects: Fish, Q#, File-Operations, and ML/AI
+- Current projects: Fish bot - a discord bot, and speedrunapi - a library for working with speedrun.com's api

 <!---
 Connor-Tal/Connor-Tal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.